schaveyt/flowbite-blazor/docs/project-plan.md

 ## Next Steps

-1. Review and approve .clinerules configuration
-2. Set up initial development environment
+1. Refine Icon system implementation
+2. Create comprehensive icon library
+3. Document icon usage patterns
-3. Begin with core components migration
+4. Continue with core components migration
-4. Establish documentation standards
+5. Establish documentation standards
-5. Implement testing framework

 ## Notes

 This is a significant undertaking that requires careful planning and systematic execution.
 The modular approach will allow for incremental progress while maintaining quality and consistency.

+Recent Improvements:

+- Button component completed with link functionality and icon integration
+- Alert component completed with flexible content options and icon support
+- Established IconBase system for consistent icon handling
+- Created comprehensive demo pages with examples
+- Implemented DynamicComponent rendering for better component integration

 Regular reviews and adjustments to this plan may be necessary as we progress through the implementation.